Updated July 2023

 Looking to break into the field of computer networking?
 Wise choice.
 The industry is growing fast and offers a broad range of job possibilities.

-The Government of Canada Job Bank predicts steady-to-good employment growth for network technicians and user support technicians in Winnipeg.
+The Government of Canada Job Bank predicts good employment growth for network technicians in nearly every area of the country.
 So it's a good time to begin your career.

 But how can you get into the field if you're a total beginner?
 What kind of training and skills do you need to get hired if you've never worked in computer networking before?